 Most people are familiar with this method, especially when they have witnessed or experienced slaughtering chickens at home.
 All you need is a basin and hot water.
 The appropriate temperature is 60 degrees Celsius or 140 Fahrenheit.

 Place the chicken in the basin and have it sit there for about 45 to 60 seconds.
-Scalding is done to open a part of the chicken called follicula.
-The follicula is the part of the chicken, along with the skin, that holds the feathers.
+Scalding is done to open a part of the chicken called the follicula.
+The follicula is the part of the chicken and the skin that holds the feathers.
 Because of this process, feathers are easier to remove.

-It is important to note that the plucking should be done immediately, right after scalding.
-When you leave the chicken and do not pluck the feathers directly, the scalding effect is lost.
+It is important to note that the plucking should be done immediately after scalding.
+The scalding effect is lost when you leave the chicken and do not pluck the feathers directly.
 Another thing is that chickens can get stiff after being left outside after scalding.
 Note that proper scalding results in minor problems or no problem in plucking all the feathers at all.

 Removing Everything Inside (Evisceration)

 This process is the removal of everything inside the chicken that will not be used for cooking or will be used for cooking other dishes.
-The parts to be removed also include the head and the feet, as they are usually not used for meat except for some areas where they are cooked and eaten, for example, as street food or local market food.
+The parts to be removed also include the head and the feet, as they are usually not used for meat except for some areas where they are cooked and eaten, such as street food or local market food.

-The body cavity is usually opened by making a cut on the bosom or vent (cloacae).
+The body cavity is usually opened by cutting the bosom or vent (cloacae).
 Take note that you need to be careful not to cut too rashly.
-If you happen to injure the intestines, the chicken can be soiled with feces and fecal materials.
+If you injure the intestines, the chicken can be soiled with feces and fecal materials.
 Once the abdomen is open, you can then remove the viscera.

 Washing and Hygiene

 After removing everything inside the chicken, it’s time to wash them thoroughly.
 The table where the butcher conducts the removal process should be cleaned beforehand.